Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 How to Fix IRQL_NOT_LESS_OR_EQUAL Error in Windows 11/10/8/7?

-IRQL_NOT_LESS_OR_EQUAL is a Blue Screen of Death (BSOD) error that usually occurs due to issues with drivers, hardware, or corrupted system files.
+IRQL_NOT_LESS_OR_EQUAL is a common Blue Screen of Death error (also known as a BSOD or stop code error) that usually occurs due to driver conflicts, faulty RAM, damaged hardware, or corrupted system files.
+It may cause your Windows system to crash, freeze, or automatically reboot after the blue screen appears.
 Here are some methods you can try to fix this error:

 The first step to take is to restart your computer.
 This may fix the error, especially if it's a temporary issue.
-So, if you haven't restarted computer already, go ahead to restart your computer and see if the error persists.
+So, if you haven't restarted your computer already, go ahead and do so to see if the error persists.

 Outdated system files can cause the IRQL_NOT_LESS_OR_EQUAL error.
 To fix this issue, check for any available Windows updates and install them.
-Here's how to do it:
+Here's how:

 Step 1.
 Press the Windows key + I to open the Settings app.